Hamburger

 • Lease expenses derived from leasing transactions (arrendamento mercantil)

-• Acquisition or manufacture of machinery and equipment to be leased to third parties, or used in the manufacture of products intended for sale, and/or for incorporation as a fixed asset
+• Acquisition or manufacture of machinery and equipment to be leased to 3rd parties, or used in the manufacture of products intended for sale, and/or for incorporation as a fixed asset

 • Meal coupons, transportation and uniforms provided to employees by a company that engages in cleaning, conservation and maintenance services and

-• Intangible assets, acquired for the utilization in the manufacture of goods destined for sale or in the rendering of services.
+• Intangible assets, acquired for the utilization in the manufacture of goods destined for sale or in the rendering of service

 Furthermore, PIS and COFINS shall not apply to:

-• Revenues resulting from export transactions of goods and services, whose payment represents an inflow of foreign capital into Brazil and
+• Revenues resulting from export transactions of goods and services, whose payment represents an inflow of foreign capital into Brazil.

 The concept of "gross revenues" for the calculation of the PIS and COFINS under the cumulative system has been changed under legislation.
 Accordingly, "gross revenues" for such purposes is defined as:

-• The result of operations on behalf of third parties and
+• The result of operations on behalf of 3rd parties.

 PIS and COFINS over import transactions (PIS/COFINS-import)